 - Interview of Short-listed proposals for final award

 Five eminent scientists from the field of Agriculture in India constitute the review Committee

-Chair: Dr Ramesh V. Sonti, J. C. Bose fellow at CSIR-CCMB; former Director, National Institute of Plant Genome Research, New Delhi
+Chair: Dr Ramesh V. Sonti, Professor & Chair, Biology and Dean Faculty, IISER, Tirupati; Former Scientist and J. C. Bose fellow at CSIR-CCMB, Hyderabad; former Director, NIPGR, New Delhi

 Members: Dr L. Shashidhara, Distinguished Professor, Ashoka University, Sonpet; Professor, Indian Institute of Science Education and Research, Pune